-Instructors e-mail room extension (dial 826-) Dr. Elisabeth Harrington eh25@humboldt.edu B#211 5437 Dr. Annika Bäckstöm annika.backstrom@humboldt.edu A #131C 3180 Office hours: Annika: Elisabeth: Mo on 9:30-10:30 A M; Thurs 1:00-2:00 PM
+Instructors e-mail room extension (dial 826-) Dr. Elisabeth Harrington eh25@humboldt.edu B#211 5437 Dr. Annika Bäckstöm annika.backstrom@humboldt.edu A #131C 3180 Office hours: Annika: Elisabeth:

 This course is offered in conjunction with Studio Voice lessons, Music 221/421, and is designed as a forum in which students will hone performance and listening skills by singing for one another.
 In addition, the instructors will lead discussions and class activities related to the art of vocal performance.